 While Babylon the Great is mentioned in the narrative of the seventh bowl judgment (Rev 16:19), that verse does not state that Babylon the Great itself is destroyed with the cities of the nations after the seventh bowl is poured out, but rather that Babylon the Great called to remembrance before God, for the purpose of finishing God’s wrath against her.
-To use the terminology of the book of Revelation, Babylon the Great caused all the nations to drink of the wrath-bringing wine of her fornication (Rev 14:8; 18:3; cf. 17:2).
+To use the terminology of the book of Revelation, Babylon the Great caused all the nations to drink of the wrath-bringing wine of her sexual immorality (Rev 14:8; 18:3; cf. 17:2).
 According to Revelation 16:19, it is exactly this wine that is poured out in the seventh bowl judgment.
 By judging the nations that drank of Babylon the Great’s cup, God is judging Babylon the Great itself, destroying and condemning all that she has produced.

 The Identification of Babylon the Great as the Great World Superpower of the End Times

-A study of Revelation 17:1–19:5 shows that Babylon the Great is the world’s great superpower in the end times.
+A study of Revelation 17:1–19:4 shows that Babylon the Great is the world’s great superpower in the end times.
 The following facts emerge from an analysis of this section of the book of Revelation: (1) Babylon the Great has the largest economy of any entity in the world.
 It is the center of wealth in the world, and it is responsible for an extended period of global wealth creation in the end times.
 (2) Babylon the Great has shaped global culture in the end times, in a directly antichristian manner.
 (3) Babylon the Great has the greatest political power of any entity in the end times.
 (4) Babylon the Great is considered to have the strongest military in the world of the end times.
 All of these characteristics uniquely and definitively match the United States of America.
 For exegetical details, see the larger paper.

 Most commentators assume, based on the use of the Greek word πόλις, polis with reference to Babylon the Great, that Babylon the Great is a city, not a large nation-state composed of many cities, towns, and villages.
 However, “city” is only one possible meaning of word πόλις, polis.
 The lexicon LSJ gives “country,” “state,” and “community” as other possible meanings, with numerous examples from Classical Greek.
 In fact, πόλις, polis was the normal word for “state” in extrabiblical Greek, and typically carried political implications.
 It is hard to think of a better term that the angel could have used to describe the United States than ἡ πόλις ἡ μεγάλη, “the great polis.”
 The term ἔθνος (nation) generally denotes a racial or ethnic group, and there is no American race.
 The term βασιλεία (kingdom) encompasses all the domains ruled by a state, not just the state itself—which in the case of Babylon the Great could refer to the entire earth (Rev 17:18).
-The term βασιλεύς (king) would create confusion as to whether a nation or a its leader is in view, and is not the normal term for a political entity in Greek.
+The term βασιλεύς (king) would create confusion as to whether a nation or a its leader is in view, and is not the normal Greek term for a political entity.
 The term χώρα (country) refers to a tract of land or a district, and does not carry political implications.
 Thus, there is no better term in the Greek lexicon to describe a modern sovereign state than πόλις, polis.

 Babylon the Great is a world hegemon, a country which dominates world politics, economics, and culture in the end times.
 Further, the text of Revelation indicates that it is a unique entity in the world, ἡ πόλις ἡ μεγάλη the great polis.
 It uniquely makes all the nations of the world wealthy, reigns over the nations of the world, imposes its culture on all the nations, and leads them in a massive downward spiral of materialistic depravity that culminates in worldwide worship of Satan and the antichrist during the second half of the tribulation period.
 These are things that can only be done once, and the United States is now doing them.
 Never before in history has a single country dominated all the other countries of the world and enjoyed such preeminence in comparison to all the others.
 The United States finds itself in the historically unique position of monopolizing every significant power source in the world—a position it began to occupy since the end of World War II, and which was greatly enhanced by the end of the Cold War.